ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_manticoin.md

 ### Connecting all the Reset Code

 We're almost there!
-Replace the current `Tick()` function with the following:
+Replace the current `Tick()` function you have with the following:

 ```lua
 -- Check the number of enabled coins